 In Spring 2012, the same year that I ‘took the deal’ with the Pasadena Central Courthouse, I finally passed the statistics course which held me back the year prior and subsequently transferred to UC Davis to major in English literature.

 “…With this in mind, I’m grateful for the opportunity to state my case for an appeal on the bar facing my application for employment with L.A.U.S.D., as well as for the opportunity to present three letters of recommendation from my colleagues regarding my qualifications.
-If the reviewers of this appeal have any further questions or concerns, I am only a moment away…”
+If the reviewers of this appeal have any further questions or concerns, I am only a message away…”